doingmathwithpython/doingmathwithpython.github.io/content/trying-out-the-solutionts.rst

    Mandelbrot set

-If you face any issues trying out the solutions, feel free to email me at ``doingmathwithpython@gmail.com`` or post your query to any of the
+All the solutions should be ready to run, try them out, make changes to experiment and let me know what you come up with!

-following:
+Email me at ``doingmathwithpython@gmail.com`` or post your query/tip to any of the following community forums:

 - `Facebook page <https://www.facebook.com/doingmathwithpython>`__
 - `G+ Community <https://plus.google.com/u/0/communities/113121562865298236232>`__